MatheusHenrique200302/AngularAuth/README.md

 If you're looking for a Angular tutorial about authentication, give it a try!

 In this project, when you visit the page, you land on the events page/component, that have some dummy events with lorem ipsum descriptions, you can't reach the 'members' page/component unless you have a account logged in, to check that, try logging in with the email "a@a.com" and with the password "123".
 Not working on SmartPhones!
-This happens because the Authentication uses Browser Local Storage, that are not present in all smartphones.
+This happens because the Authentication uses Browser Local Storage, that are not present in all smartphones' browsers.

 # DO NOT REGISTER REAL PERSONAL INFO, THERES PRATICALLY NONE SECURITY IN THIS PROJECT, SOME SMART PEOPLE CAN GET ACCESS TO THE INFO YOU PUT IN THERE, I AM NOT RESPONSIBLE FOR ANY INFO THAT CAN GET STOLEN